Onboarding: Introduction to cobby

 - Note their permission levels (Admin, Editor, Viewer)

 Why this matters: Understanding who else can edit products helps avoid conflicts when saving changes.
+The Product Updates section shows a complete history of who modified which products.

-Step 5: Close the Portal
+Step 6: Keep the Portal Available

 Part 3: Opening Excel and Connecting